 The similarities or difference between Wills and Trusts brings a lot of confusion for those in and out of the legal industry.
+This writeup intends to bring to fore the difference between wills and trusts. wills and trusts have been a term used interchangeably by novice and expert alike in the legal and quasi-legal industry.

 - Implementation: A will only comes into effect after you die; a trust is active from the moment that it’s signed.
+This means wills and trust are different as the former is activated upon death while the latter is activated before death.

-- Property covered: Wills only govern property owned in your name; trusts can govern and distribute any property with which they are funded.
+- Property covered: Wills only govern property owned in your name; trusts can govern and distribute any property with which they are funded. wills and trusts, therefore, cover difference range of properties.

 - Probate requirement: A will needs probate for the transfer of property to a living beneficiary; a trust’s terms are considered adequate, so probate is not necessitated.